-...
-Carl missed his Mathematics examination.
-Further, based on Condition III, we can surmise that the student who missed Hindi and Science shoul
+Further, based on Condition III, we can surmise that the student who missed Hindi and Science shoul have similar average scores in these two subjects.
+We notice that Alva has the same score of 75 in

 Since we know that Carl, Alva and Deep are unlikely to have missed out on the English exam, we can divert our attention to determining which individual out of Bithi, Esha and Foni failed to appear for thi subject.
 However, we notice that Bithi's English score is greater than the rest of her scores, thereby helping us eliminate her as the potential candidate.